DataONEorg/dataone-web/content/_index.md

         style: default
         name: temp-icon
       headline: Featured skill
       text: In publishing and graphic design, lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
+  icon:
+    template: ''
+    name: ''
+    size: ''
+    style: ''
+  button:
+    template: ''
+    type: ''
+    class: ''
+    link: ''
+    text: ''
 - template: section
   type: default
   blocks: